azangru/mysite/src/blog/diversity/index.md

 - quotas (race / gender)

+I.e. the difference between "how to function in a diverse group" vs "we need to make this group more diverse"

 ## Example from Frontend Happy Hour

 — I look for a diverse team.
 That means that you have not just we are talking about the races or their socioeconomic background, but are they varied in their thought, cause diversity of thought is important in building a healthy company.
 So it’s like "yeah, we’ve got a healthy culture," but if it's all just like white dudes from, like, Harvard who all went to the same class together, I am like, "you may all be, like, the coolest and the most chill people in the world, but, like, you can’t tell me it's a healthy culture, because it’s a monoculture, and that’s not the strongest thing.
 So, a good diverse team, I think, is the foundation of a good culture.